Kyiv Kyiv City, Ukraine Travel Guide

 Land transportation serves as the only entry and exit method for international travelers to Kyiv.
 This requires careful planning and awareness of border procedures.
 Main land border crossings from Poland include Medyka-Shehyni, Korczowa-Krakovets, Dorohusk-Yahodyn, and Hrebenne-Rava-Ruska.

 Expect potentially long queue times at border crossings, especially for private vehicles or during peak periods.
-Required documentation: your passport, visa (if applicable), proof of travel insurance (especially war-risk coverage if obtained), and proof of purpose of travel (e.g., humanitarian work, journalism, family visits).
+Required documentation: your passport, visa (if relevant), proof of travel insurance (especially war-risk coverage if obtained), and proof of purpose of travel (e.g., humanitarian work, journalism, family visits).

 Self-driving is not recommended for tourists due to war risks, road conditions, security situations, and checkpoints.
 If driving for essential reasons, an International Driving Permit (IDP) is needed alongside a national driving license.